Downloading and Running the Juniper Advanced Threat Prevention Cloud Script

 Establishes a secure connection to the cloud server.

-Juniper Sky ATP requires that both your Routing Engine (control plane) and Packet Forwarding Engine (data plane) can connect to the Internet but the “to-cloud” connection should not go through the management interface, for example, fxp0.
+Juniper ATP Cloud requires that both your Routing Engine (control plane) and Packet Forwarding Engine (data plane) can connect to the Internet but the “to-cloud” connection should not go through the management interface, for example, fxp0.
 You do not need to open any ports on the SRX Series device to communicate with the cloud server.
 However, if you have a device in the middle, such as a firewall, then that device must have ports 8080 and 443 open.

 For SRX340, SRX345 and SRX500M Series devices, you must run the set security forwarding-process enhanced-services-mode command and reboot the device before running the op script or before running the request services advanced-anti-malware enroll command.